singhwalia98/Flipkart-web-scrapping-with-AWS-deployment/README.md

 ## 👨‍💻 About The Project
 * Building a Web scraper for Flipkart website to get all the reviews for any listed product.
 * Building a Flask App to view scrapped data.
-* Deploying the app in Microsoft Azure.
+* Deploying the app in AWS (Amazon Web Services) using AWS Elastic Beanstalk.

 <!-- USAGE -->
 ## ❇️ Usage